dayna-j/exercise-tracker/README.md

       userId is a unique identifier for each account description is a description of the exercise performed duration is represents the amount of time, in minutes, that the exercise was performed

+      This route has 1 optional parameter; date

+      date represents the date that the exercise was performed on.
+      If not supplied by the user, the server will automatically include the current time.